 In such uncharted waters and under the stewardship of current Leadership or divisive partisanship, our fragile worldwide ship could indeed sink.

 It’s time to acknowledge the mess of our humanness and use this dramatic global pause to self-reflect:

 * we need love – and we compensate for lack of it by overconsumption and power mongering

 * we need to feel worthy – and we compensate for lack of it by ramrodding each other personally and professionally to achieve whatever “more” we believe we need

 Capitalism need not die.
 Only the timeworn mechanisms and mindsets that have taken it to extremes.
 There is no magic solution for inequity.
 The world will continue to be imbalanced and unfair.
 But we can minimise some of this, tip the scales more toward centre, play a bit more fair.

 We need to foster new Leadership with Healership.
 We need to seed it from Within.
 We need to instil it in families and spread it to communities.
 We need to nurture it within societies which grow it virally into a global family of continental cousins who are utterly unique yet incredibly and vulnerably the same.

 Stewards of Healership now have a visionary global governance tool at their disposal to implement change – to course correct.
 It is Simpol, timely, and in the hands of the many it can flourish exponentially.
 In the hands of Leadership it will generate CGC (Constructive Global Competition) which is a much broader-based and sustainable win-win for nations and their economy:

-The greatest threat to Humankind is the lack of Humankind(ness).
-This is also our greatest immune boost.
-Let’s take this rare, angst-ridden, yet much needed breath (which we’ve always shared unconsciously) and start to breathe it conscientiously … to course correct collectively.
+The greatest threat to Humankind is a lack of Humankind(ness).
+It’s also our greatest immune boost :-).
+Let’s take this rare, angst-ridden, yet much needed breath (which we’ve always shared unconsciously) and start to breathe it conscientiously … to course- correct collectively.
 Taking stock of this is capital, and our greatest investment.